facebookresearch/KILT/README.md

 You can also download and use the KILT data through [the HuggingFace's nlp library](https://huggingface.co/datasets?search=kilt).

-Note that we release only the input for the test sets without answers.
+Note that we release only the input for the test sets, without answers.
-Test answers are used for [the KILT challenge on EvalAI](https://evalai.cloudcv.org/web/challenges/challenge-page/689/overview) where participants can upload their models’ predictions and be listed on the public leaderboard.
+Test answers are used for [the KILT challenge on EvalAI](https://evalai.cloudcv.org/web/challenges/challenge-page/689/overview) where participants can upload their models’ predictions and be listed on the public leaderboard (there are strict submission limits to discourage overfitting on test data).

 ### KILT data format